bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 42°
-- Mostly Cloudy
+- Partly Cloudy
-- 94% humidity
+- 89% humidity
-- 7 mph wind
+- 5 mph wind
-- 63% cloud cover
+- 59% cloud cover
 - 47 AQI 🟩
-- 0.05 inches of rain in the past 24 hours
+- 0.04 inches of rain in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>